HamburgChimps/apple-notes-liberator/README.md

 Running the application via JBang in this manner has the added benefit that you will always be running the latest version.

+### With Nix Shell
+If you have nix installed on your computer, you can run `nix-shell` which will download a JAR from the releases page and put you into an isolated shell with Java 19.

+From there you can run `apple-notes-liberator`.

 ### Downloading and executing a release jar

-If you don't want to use JBang, then you will need to already have Java installed on your system such that you can run `java -version` from your terminal of choice.
+If you don't want to use JBang or don't use Nix shell, then you will need to already have Java installed on your system such that you can run `java -version` from your terminal of choice.
 Then, download a release jar from the [releases][6] page.
 Execute the program by running `java -jar apple-notes-liberator.jar`.

-### With Nix Shell
-If you have nix installed on your computer, you can run `nix-shell` which will download a JAR from the releases page and put you into an isolated shell with Java 19.

-From there you can run `apple-notes-liberator`.

 ## What does this application do?